aronwk-aaron/ppa-1-sw-testing-qa-spring-2018-team-1/README.md

 ```

-All of the requirements to run this project will be installed when you create the new virtual environment using requirements.txt
+All of the requirements to run this project will be installed when you create the new virtual
+environment using requirements.txt

 The virtual environment will automatically activate when you create it.

-Reference commands
+### Reference commands:
 ``` bash
 #activate the virtualenv
 workon ppa-1